 Three Smiths Statue (Felix Nylund 1938): A Helsinki icon, inspired by real people, the master smith’s face is of poet Arvid Mörne, the one raising the hammer is a self-portrait of the artist Nylund, and third smith is of stonecutter Aku Nuutinen, Nylund’s assistant.
 Photo: Emilia Kangasluoma

-Eino Leino (1953 Lauri Leppänen): Eino Leino found in esplanade is a pioneer of Finnish poetry.
-His works are still used in everyday life: many congratulatory poems even obituaries include exerts of his works.
+Eino Leino (1953 Lauri Leppänen): Eino Leino, whose statue is found on the Esplanade, was a pioneer of Finnish poetry.
+His works are still used in everyday life: many congratulatory poems and even obituaries include excerpts of his works.
 Photo: Emilia Kangasluoma

 K. J. Ståhlberg (Wäinö Aaltonen, 1959): K. J. Ståhlberg, lawyer and first president of Finland is depicted as holding a law book in his right hand.
 The book symbolizes his special role as a “father” of Finland’s Constitutional Act.
 Photo: Emilia Kangasluoma